Don Francisco (musician): Barred from the UK

-In March 2009, Don Francisco was scheduled to perform in an Easter music program called "Why Good Friday?" in the English port town of Poole in Dorset, but was barred from entering the United Kingdom after listing his occupation as "gospel singer" and failing to obtain a religious worker visa and a certificate of sponsorship, a new requirement that the organizers of the concert were unaware of.
-That year the United Kingdom phased in an immigration system that increased scrutiny for religious workers traveling to the country.
+In March 2009, Don Francisco was scheduled to perform in an Easter music program called "Why Good Friday?" in Poole. an English port in Dorset, but was barred from entering the United Kingdom after listing his occupation as "gospel singer" and failing to obtain a religious worker visa and a certificate of sponsorship, a new requirement of which the organizers of the concert were unaware.
+In 2009, the UK phased in an immigration system that increased scrutiny for religious workers traveling to the country.